openstack/neutron/doc/source/admin/intro-os-networking.rst

 achieve with a plain provider network at the expense of guaranteed layer-2 connectivity.

+Neutron port could be associated with only one network segment, but there is an exception for OVN distributed services like OVN Metadata.

 See :ref:`config-routed-provider-networks` for more information.

 .. _intro-os-networking-selfservice: